stonezyg/modernize-apps-katacoda/scenarios/reactive-microservices/02-creating-simple-rest-service.md

             .end(new JsonObject().put("message","Hello").encode()));
 </pre>

 Notice that we add this handler above the static router.
-This is because the order we add routes does matter and if added "/hello" after "/*" the hello router would never be used, since the static router is set to take care of all request.
+This is because the order we add routes does matter and if you added "/hello" after "/*" the hello router would never be used, since the static router is set to take care of all requests.
 However, since we add the hello router before the static router it will take priority over the static router.

-If you never used Lambda expressions in Java before this might look a bit complex, but it's actually very simple.
+If you've never used Lambda expressions in Java before this might look a bit complex, but it's actually very simple.
 As we discussed in the intro Vert.x is a Reactive toolkit and the web server is asynchronous and will react to incoming request.
 In order to register a handler we provide the implementation directly. `rc` is the input parameter of type `RoutingContext` and `->` indicated that the following is a method implementation.
 We could have wrapped it in `{..}`, but since it's only one line it's not required.

 It's actually not necessary to set the status, since it will default to HTTP OK (e.g. 200), but for REST services it's recommended to be explicit since different action may return different status codes.
 We also set the content type to "application/json" so that the request knows what type of content we are returning.
 Finally we create a simple `JsonObject` and add a `message` with value `Hello`.
 The `encode()` method returns a `JsonObject` encoded as a string.
 E.g `{"message","Hello"}`